sam0hack/getback/README.md

 # Discountinued Not managing anymore
-This was good project but unfortunatily i don't have enough time to manage this anymore.
+This was a small and good project but unfortunatily i don't have enough time to manage this anymore.

 getback
 =======